denocris/NLP-Workshop-MLMilan/README.md

 During the second session, Andrea will introduce automatic summarization and focus on two different methods.
 He will build a version of TextRank to extract the most important sentences from a document.
 He will then examine Encoder-Decoder Transformer architectures and generate summaries using BART, a sequence-to-sequence denoising autoencoder Transformer model which can be seen as a generalization of its more famous predecessors such as BERT and GPT.

 Cristiano owns a Ph.D. in theoretical physicist and he actively working in Deep Learning for 4 years.
 He is also a TEDx speaker (here is talk about AI, Humans and their future).
-Here is contacts
+Here is contacts (TO DO)

 Andrea owns a Ph.D. in astrophysics...
+(TO DO)

 For any doutbs or questions feel free to contact us!